neuronsimulator/nrn/programming/gui/widgets.rst

             button_state = 0

             def on_press():
-                print 'You pressed the button.
-The state is now:', button_state
+                print('You pressed the button.
+The state is now: %g' % button_state)

             h.xpanel('StateButton demo')
             h.xstatebutton('Press me', (this_module, 'button_state'), on_press)